- prescription drugs

 - Support healthy habits that keep you safe and help you get the most from your drugs

-If you qualify for the program, you get two types of drug review: a comprehensive medication review and a targeted medication review.
+If you qualify for the program, you’ll get a comprehensive medication review once a year.
+You’ll also get one or more targeted medication reviews.
+Our Medication Therapy Management (MTM) is a Medicare-designed program that we offer.
+It’s not part of your prescription drug benefit.
 Read on to learn more.

 How do I know if I qualify?

-The program is open to you if all three of the following are true:
+The program is open to you if all 3 of the following are true:

 - You take 8 or more maintenance drugs covered by Medicare Part D

 - You have 3 or more of these long-term health conditions:

 - You and your Devoted Health plan together reach $4,935 in yearly prescription drug costs